Pascal Meiser

 Pascal Meiser (born 7 March 1975) is a German politician.
 Born in Saarbrücken, Saarland, he represents The Left.
-Pascal Meiser has served as a member of the Bundestag from the state of Berlin since 2017.
+Pascal Meiser served as a member of the Bundestag from the state of Berlin from 2017 until 2024.

 Life

 In Lebach he passed his school-leaving examination at the Johannes-Kepler Gymnasium in 1994.
 He then studied political science, journalism and psychology at the Johannes-Gutenberg-University Mainz, the University of Leeds and the Free University Berlin.
 After graduating in political science in 2005, he trained as a trade union secretary at IG Metall.
 He became member of the bundestag after the 2017 German federal election.
 He is a member of the Committee for Economics and Energy.
 He is the spokesman for his group on services policy.

+In the 2025 federal election, he won as a direct candidate in the Berlin-Friedrichshain-Kreuzberg – Prenzlauer Berg East constituency.